 Winter hiking can be a great way to see the great outdoors, even when it’s cold.
 Whether you head out with friends or family, try an invigorating excursion today!

 Hiking is the kind of activity you can still do in the winter.
-With the right winter hiking gear and awareness of the risks, you'll be on your way in no time.
-Whether you’re dealing with easy terrain or heading up a mountain, it can make for a great end of year escape!
+With the right winter hiking gear and awareness of the risks, you’ll be on your way in no time.
+Whether you’re dealing with easy terrain or heading up a mountain, it can make for a great end-of-year escape!

 Make sure to pack these essentials for your day hiking trip in winter.